MouseHatGames/The-Ultimate-Nerd-Game/Assets/_original assets/Resources/readme.txt

 * added a link to the official discord in the about menu
 * about menu text is smaller
 * about menu now uses Inconsolata, a much nicer font for large blocks of text
-* abot menu is now much more sensitive to scrolling
+* about menu is now much more sensitive to scrolling
 * crosshair is smaller
 * all UI now scales better to different aspect ratios
 * replaced many low resolution icons with high resolution versions made by Ben Longley.
 Thanks Ben!